streuselcake/jslab/webserver-express/database-mongodb/readme.md

 #### Step 2.
 The database-service "mongod" (Shell 1.)

 Now open three shell instances for the (1.) database-service, (2.) webserver, and (3.) database operations respectiviely.
+Alternatively open them when needed.

 Open a new shell-window and navigate to project folder (in which the data folder should be created):